 Create a persistent volume

 You can create a volume on the volumes page of a combined or deployment service.
-Select add volume, choose a name, and select the size of the volume to create.
+Select add volume, choose a name, select the access mode, and select the size of the volume to create.
 Volume storage cannot be scaled down after creation.

 You must add at least one container mount path, and optionally a volume mount path.